eoscanada/eos-bios/README.md

         the sole exception that he knows the address of one of the nodes, and can watch the other ones connect.

-  * While the Boot node does the steps above, the other 21 ABPs wait on standard input, for the operator to paste the _Kickstart data_ (see below) from the BIOS Boot node, somewhere on the interwebs.
+  * While the Boot node does the steps above, the other 21 ABPs run this process in parallel:

-    * When your launch team discovers that data, it pastes it in stdin, and if you're part of the 21 ABPs, you will have the key (through `--keybase-key` or a locally running `keybase` instance or shelling to `pgp` or something) to decrypt the file and know how to continue.
+    * Their node is started with production disabled (for now), keeping the capacity to interconnect with peers.

+    * They print out an encrypted _Kickstart data_ with their OWN `p2p_address`, and encrypt it with Keybase/GPG (same as the BIOS Node) for a number of ABP (3, 5, all?), in a deterministic fashion.. as to create an interesting topology once everyone inter-connects.

+    * They publish it on their social / web properties.

+    * `LOOP HERE`: They pick up the other folks' Kickstart data, and paste it in (waiting on stdin).  `eos-bios` would then decrypt it (if it's able to).

+      * This would reveal the IP of some other nodes, potentially the BIOS Boot node.

+      * The incoming _Kickstart data_ would be from the BIOS Boot node, **or** from one of the ABPs.
+What distinguishes the BISO Boot is the presence of the private key.

-      * This reveals the location of the BIOS Boot node, and the private key used to bootstrap that first node.
+      * This reveals the location of the remote node.

     * `eos-bios` then does one of: